 It is not my purpose in this study to analyze to what extent Hungary's current possession of a Socialist majority in Parliament and government is an advantage and to what extent it is a drawback from the point of view of postsocialist transformation.
 It would certainly seem, however, to have advantages in terms of wage and income policy.
-A government that has been elected to a large extent by workers and employees and with the help of the unions, can expect more political support and can muster more moral capital for embarking on such restrictive measures.
-Much of the "government-employer-employee" conflict must be resolved "in house", within the Socialist Party leadership and among Socialist MPs.
+Hungary has a new government - after the second free election - based on the parliamentary majority of the Socialist Party.
+There is a chance that a government which has been elected to a large extent by workers and employees and with the help of the unions can expect more political support and can muster more moral capital for embarking on such restrictive measures.
+Much of the "government-employee" conflict must be resolved "in house", within the Socialist Party leadership and among Socialist MPs.

 The wage question will be a test of maturity for Hungarian society in the coming period.
 Will the government have the stamina to stand by its declared policy?
 What role will the unions play?
-Will they understand and be fully aware of their governmental responsibilities and recognize the imperative of economic circumstances, or will they come up with irresponsible demands?
+Will they understand and be fully aware of their governmental responsibilities and recognize the imperativeness of economic circumstances, or will they come up with irresponsible demands?

 The opposition parties will be put to the test, too.
-The economic advisers of the Federation of Young Democrats (Fidesz) were arguing before the elections in a similar way to the line taken above.
-Will the party remain true to these principles under the new political constellation?
-And as far as the former government parties are concerned, having missed the chance to face the tide when they were in power, will they be strong enough to refrain from going for cheap popularity at least now when it is not their responsibility to carry out unpopular measures?
+As far as the former government parties are concerned, having missed the chance to face the tide when they were in power, will they be strong enough to refrain from going for cheap popularity at least now when it is not their responsibility to carry out unpopular measures?

 In the long-term, the trend in wages will ultimately depend most of all, of course, on the growth of production and productivity.
 Lasting growth is a fundamental requirement for any economic process to occur in a healthy manner.
 This idea, to use musical terminology, will reappear as a leitmotif throughout this study in connection with each macroeconomic problem considered.
-This is the point at which to sound this leitmotif for the first time: the tough self-restraint that holds back an improvement in living standards can only end once production and labor productivity are growing steadily, so that the expansion of real wages and real consumption can be covered out of this with a clear conscience.
-(To avoid any misunderstanding, let me add that a restraint on the growth of nominal wages in order to slow the inflation and the wage-price spiral as well may be required even under circumstances of growth.)
-Alteration of the investment-consumption ratio can be borne much more easily if consumption also rises, but more slowly than investment.
+This is the point at which to sound this leitmotif for the first time: the tough self-restraint that holds back an improvement in living standards can only end once production and labor productivity are growing steadily, so that the expansion of real wages and real consumption can be covered out of this with a clear conscience, to avoid any misunderstanding, let me add that a restraint on the growth of nominal wages in order to slow the inflation and the wage-price spiral may be required as well even under circumstances of growth.
+An alteration of the investment-consumption ratio can be born much more easily if consumption also rises, but more slowly than investment.

 Let us now consider unemployment.
 There are several reasons for it, but macroeconomics definitely teaches that one of the most important factors is the wage level.
 Wages (and as will be explained later, taxes linked to wages) greatly influence the level of costs and so the profits of firms.
 There is a critical threshold for profitability, and unless this can be reached at the prevailing level of costs, it ceases to be worth a firm's while to produce, regardless of who owns it, and it will lay off its employees instead.
 Wages and taxes linked to wages significantly affect the competitiveness of Hungarian production on domestic and international markets.
 They affect exports as well, and also thereby the expansion of the economy.
 To some extent there is a conflict of interest between the employed and the unemployed.
-The higher wages for the employed have been extracted, the more people risk losing their jobs.
+The higher the wages are extracted for the employed have been extracted, the more people risk losing their jobs.